-2. Then peel the onion and cut of the other end, ever so slightly, to ensure it will sit flatly in the pan.
+- Take a yellow onion and cut about the top 1/4 off, if that.
+Then peel the onion and cut of the other end, ever so slightly, to ensure it will sit flatly in the pan.

 3. Use a scoop to remove the inside of the onion.
 Save the insides.
 If you scoop and the bottom chunk comes out, leaving a gaping hole – it’s okay.
 Just trim it and put it back in once you are done scooping.
 It’s okay if it doesn’t fit perfectly anymore.

-5. Add enough chicken broth to cover the bottom of the pan by about 1/2 inch.
+4. Place onions in a pan.
+Add enough chicken broth to cover the bottom of the pan by about 1/2 inch.
 The place in the oven for 20 minutes.

 6. Cook your bacon.
 Add bread and the onion insides.
 And then sage, salt and pepper.
 Oh and some cheese 🙂